dev-dennis-guye/aion-json-rpc/rpc-gen/README.md

 ## Future Plans

-1. Generate a rust implementaion of the RPC
+1. Generate a rust implementation of the RPC
 2. Generate test code
-3. Move the name of the auto generated files into an external configuration
-4. Print a spec template using the cli
+3. Print a spec template using the cli